Bagh print

 Bagh print is a traditional Indian handicraft originating in Bagh, Dhar district of Madhya Pradesh, India.
-The process is characterised by hand printed wood block relief prints with naturally sourced pigments and dyes.
+The process is characterised by hand-printed wood block relief prints with naturally sourced pigments and dyes.
 Bagh print motifs are typically geometric, paisley, or floral compositions design, dyed with vegetable colours of red and black over a white background, and is a popular textile printing product.
 Its name is derived from the village Bagh located on the banks of the Bagh River.

 History

 The origins of the Bagh print are uncertain, but it is believed that the practice is over 1,000 years old, with the techniques having been handed down through family practice from generation to generation.
 It is possible that the craft traveled with settlers from Jawad in the Madhya Pradesh state in India or from printers of Rajasthan state.
-Another possibility is that the Chhipas, or traditional cloth printers, of the Muslim Khatri community who currently practice the craft of Bagh print, traveled to the area around 400 years ago from Larkana in Sindh province, Pakistan, which is known for the Arjak tradition of block printing.
+Another possibility is that the Chhipas, or traditional cloth printers, of the Muslim Khatri community which currently practice the craft of Bagh print, traveled to the area around 400 years ago from Larkana in Sindh province, Pakistan, which is known for the Ajrak tradition of block printing.

 The initial reasons for the migration is unclear, but the area's proximity to the Bagh river, which provided the water necessary for washing of fabric and processing of vegetable dyes, could be the primary reason for settling in Bagh.
 In addition, the chemical composition of the water from the Bagh river enhances the texture of the vegetable, natural, and black dyes, giving them a luminous quality that distinguishes Bagh prints from other prints in Madhya Pradesh and Rajasthan regions.

-In the 1960s, many craftsman abandoned the traditional process of Bagh prints in favour of using synthetic fabrics.
+In the 1960s, many craftsmen abandoned the traditional process of Bagh prints in favour of using synthetic fabrics.
 However, a number of artisans, including Ismail Sulemanji Khatri, continued to practice and innovate within the traditional framework of the craft and brought Bagh prints to international prominence.

 In 2011, a Bagh print design was adopted in a tableau theme of the Madhya Pradesh state at the Republic Day parade in New Delhi on 26 January 2011.
 Featured in the parade was a Shalbhanjika, the celestial apsara of the 11th century, draped in Bagh printed clothing.

 Process

-The process of creating Bagh prints includes pre-printing (the washing and pre-dying of the fabric), printing (application of the design) and post printing (fixing the dyes and applying a fabric finish).
+The process of creating Bagh prints includes pre-printing (washing and pre-dying of the fabric), printing (application of the design), and post-printing (fixing the dyes and applying a fabric finish).